 "I do and I understand."

-“My choice to meet with Career Services was by far the best move I could make in helping my search for internships.
+“My choice to meet with the Career Center was by far the best move I could make in helping my search for internships.
 I entered the office having explored very little on my part and left with a good understanding of where to look to increase my success with many areas explored in the internship meeting.
-The communication does not end with your visit and since the people in Career Services are dedicated to all students who seek help, you will surely have many options available to you."
+The communication does not end with your visit and since the people in the Career Center are dedicated to all students who seek help, you will surely have many options available to you."